symfony/symfony-docs/guides/doctrine/mongodb-odm/configuration.rst

   application bundle called "Hello" prefix would be ``Sensio\Hello\Document``.
-- ``alias`` Doctrine offers a way to alias document namespaces to simpler, shorter names to be used inqueries or for Repository access.
+- ``alias`` Doctrine offers a way to alias document namespaces to simpler, shorter names to be used in queries or for Repository access.
 - ``is_bundle`` This option is a derived value from ``dir`` and by default is set to true if dir is relative proved by a ``file_exists()`` check that returns false.
-It is false if the existance check returns true.
+It is false if the existence check returns true.
 In this case an absolute path was specified and the metadata files are most likely in a directory outside of a bundle.